-Criminal offenses, except for sexual assaults and domestic violence, are investigated by ESF University Police for future prosecution.
+Criminal offenses are investigated by ESF University Police for future prosecution.
 Further, the campus community is notified of situations that pose a threat to the safety and well-being of the community through the following methods of communication:

-- 1.SUNY-NY Alert ESF is one of many State University campuses that have adopted an emergency messaging service offered through the State Emergency Management Office (SEMO) and the State University of New York (SUNY).
+- 1. SUNY-NY Alert ESF is one of many State University campuses that have adopted an emergency messaging service offered through the State Emergency Management Office (SEMO) and the State University of New York (SUNY).
 The system will allow ESF to communicate on matters of critical emergencies with all members of the College community.
 The system allows e-mail, phone, and text messages to be sent automatically to all members of the campus community who have provided their contact information. - 2.
-Crime Alert Bulletins are distributed to all staff and posted on all bulletin boards. - 3.
-The SU daily newspaper, The Daily Orange, publishes news and tips regarding crime. - 4.
+Crime Alert Bulletins are distributed to all staff and posted on all bulletin boards.

+- 3. The ESF monthly student newspaper, The Knothole and the SU daily newspaper, The Daily Orange, publish news and tips regarding crime. - 4.
 Crime prevention tips are discussed at student and employee orientation sessions.